ricwheatley/Pete-Eebot/README.md

 Logs for each command are appended to `logs/pete_history.log` (or `/var/log/pete_eebot/pete_history.log` when available).
 The file rotates automatically once it reaches roughly 5 MB, retaining seven backups so long-lived sync services do not accumulate unbounded logs.
 Each sync command writes a single summary line with per-source statuses, making `tail -n 5 logs/pete_history.log` a quick health check after a run.

+### Operations posture

+Pete Eebot is maintained on a resource-constrained Raspberry Pi, so the default stance is to keep operations boring and observable:

+* **Favour short-lived CLI invocations.** Cron should call a single `pete-e ...` command (or a focused helper in `python -m scripts.<name>`) that exits once the task is complete.
+Avoid background daemons or bespoke schedulers unless the CLI lacks the feature entirely.
+* **Keep scripts experimental until proven.** Anything exploratory, data inspection-heavy, or destined for occasional manual runs belongs under `scripts/`.
+These helpers should have a narrow scope, document their inputs, and tolerate partial configuration so they are safe to run on the Pi.
+* **Promote only hardened flows into `pete_e/`.** When a script graduates into routine automation it should be ported into the typed application package with tests and CLI wiring.
+This keeps production surfaces discoverable while letting experiments evolve quickly.

+Contributors adding operational helpers should default to a cron-able command that fails fast and logs clearly.
+If the need extends beyond a few weeks of trial runs, raise a discussion before moving the logic into the production package so the maintenance burden stays manageable.

 ---

 ## Backups